Robert Mueller testimony: Everything you need to know

 Will Mueller make an opening statement?

-A spokesman for Mueller said Monday he will make a brief opening statement before both committees before giving them a lengthy official statement — his 448-page report on Russian interference.
+A spokesman for Mueller said Monday he will make a brief opening statement to both committees before giving them a lengthy official statement — his 448-page report on Russian interference.

 Will Congress get the unredacted report?